bwogit/CI_PP5_SURF_HAVEN/README.md

 - Allows the user to delete products, includes confirmation prompt before deletion.
 - User stories covered: 26

+1. Log in as a user with admin privileges.
+2. go to the "shop" page.
+3. Click on delete on any product card
+4. Item delete with alert
+3. Verify that only admin users (red icon) have access to this feature

 <details><summary>See feature image</summary>

 ![Delete Product](https://raw.githubusercontent.com/bwogit/CI_PP5_surf_haven/main/docs/features/feature_product_delete.jpg)